After the heartbreak of the 2018 World Cup, England will be looking to end 55 years of hurt at Euro 2020 this summer.

 England’s Euro 2020 odds

 It may be strange considering England haven’t won a tournament since the 1966 World Cup, nor have they even reached a final, but there is optimism surrounding the England camp thanks to the run in Russia.
-In fact, the Three Lions are one of the favourites to win Euro 2020 and Sky Bet are offering odds for 5/1 for England to end those 55 years of hurt (understandably 1/6 to win their group, ahead of Croatia, Scotland and Czech Republic).
+In fact, the Three Lions are now the favourites to win Euro 2020 and Sky Bet are offering odds for 2/1 for England to end those 55 years of hurt.
+The exits of France, Portugal and the Netherlands have certainly helped their odds.

 (Odds in this article are correct at the time of writing.
 18+ only, BeGambleAware.org)